Skip to content

 Providers like NordVPN and CyberGhost offer dedicated P2P servers that are optimized for this activity.
 These two, however, offer nothing similar, as their server fleets are P2P-friendly in general.
 Simply put, all of their servers are optimized for torrenting.

 That said, all you need to do is connect to the server of your choice and start downloading right away.
-Albeit, I recommend connecting to the closest one to minimize speed losses and maximize your performance.
+We recommend connecting to the closest one to minimize speed losses and maximize your performance.
+In doing so, we managed to download torrents quickly with both providers.
+Check the screenshots below:

 ExpressVPN